bitwes/Gut/wiki/Creating-Tests.md

  * `before_all()`:  Runs once before any test starts running.
  * `after_all()`:  Runs once after all tests finish running.

 All tests in the test script must start with the prefix `test_` in order for them to be run.
-The methods must not have any parameters.
+The methods must not have any parameters (excpet [Parameterized-Tests](Parameterized-Tests)).
 * `func test_this_is_only_a_test():`

-Each test should perform at least one assert or call `pending` to indicate the test hasn't been implemented yet.
+Each test should perform at least one assert or call `pending`, `pass_test` or `fail_test` or it will be marked risky.

-A list of all `asserts` and other helper functions available in your test script can be found in [Methods](https://github.com/bitwes/Gut/wiki/Methods).
-There's also some helpful methods in the Gut object itself.
-They are listed in [Gut Settings and Methods](https://github.com/bitwes/Gut/wiki/Gut-Settings-And-Methods)
+A list of all `asserts` and other helper functions available in your test script can be found in [Asserts and Methods](Asserts-and-Methods).

 # Inner Test Classes
 You can group tests together using Inner Classes.
 These classes must start with the prefix `'Test'` (this is configurable) and they must also extend `GutTest`.
 You cannot create Inner Test Classes inside Inner Test Classes.
-More info can be found at [Inner Test Classes](https://github.com/bitwes/Gut/wiki/Inner-Test-Classes).
+More info can be found at [Inner Test Classes](Inner-Test-Classes).

 ## Simple Example
 ```